navneetkumar-kiwi/HVA-Automation/bin/README.md

 2. testng.xml : Add test classes that is required to execute the tests.
 Edit the name of the file if required.

 3. DriverClass.java : Navigate to src -> main -> java -> baseClass.
 Edit and upgrade capabilities as per need for the mobile platform or remove it and create a WebDriver if wanted.
-Basically generates the Driver instance.
+Bsically generates the Driver instance.

 4. pageObjects : Navigate to src -> main -> java.
 There is a pageObjects module in which all the pageObject files will be created.
-An example is shown to demonstrate this by using Example.java file inside pageObjects module.
+An example is shown to demostrate this by using Example.java file inside pageObjects module.

 5. methodInterceptorListner.java : Navigate to src -> test -> java -> testListeners.
 Open this file and edit the name of the Excel file that will be used to give the method names that will be executed in the run.(Not Mandatory)